Zohra Yusuf

 Zohra Yusuf (born 2 May 1950) is an advertising professional, an activist and a journalist who is lauded for her work in women's rights, human rights and media.
-She is the former Chairperson of the Human Rights Commission of Pakistan (HRCP).
+She is the former chairperson of the Human Rights Commission of Pakistan (HRCP).

 Education

 Zohra graduated from Holy Cross College, Dhaka, East Pakistan (now Bangladesh).

 Career

-After graduating, Zohra Yusuf started work as an editor and later became the general manager of research and development department in the Dawn group of newspapers.
-From 1971 to 1981 she worked at MNJ Communications as an advertiser.
-During the 1980s, she became an editor for The Star, a weekend newsletter.
+After graduating, Zohra Yusuf started working at MNJ Communications as an advertiser.
+She worked at MNJ from 1971-1981.
+In June 1981, she joined The Star, (a publication of the Dawn Media Group)as editor of its weekend magazine.
 She joined Spectrum Communication Y&R as creative director in 1986.
 She later became a chief creative officer of Y&R. Yusuf was a council member of the Asia Pacific Forum on Women, Law and Development for six years.
 She has also served as a bureau member of the South Asia Forum for Human Rights organization and was a board member of the Commonwealth Human Rights Initiative for seven years.

 In 1988, Yusuf joined the Human Rights Commission of Pakistan (HRCP); a non-profit member organization of the International Federation for Human Rights (FIDH).
 In 1990, she was elected council member and served as vice-chairperson as well as secretary-general.
-In 2011, Yusuf became the chairperson of HRCP before becoming chairperson in 2011.
+In 2011, Yusuf was elected the chairperson of HRCP.
 Yusuf was also elected Vice President of FIDH in 2013.
-She was re-elected Co-chairperson of HRCP for the 2014–16 term.
+She was re-elected co-chairperson of HRCP for the 2014–17 term.
 Yusuf is also a freelance writer and has contributed to many books, journals and newspapers on topics such as media and conflict resolution, feminism and women's rights.